Moldova and the Russo-Ukrainian war

-Following the 2022 Russian invasion of Ukraine, Moldova accepted Ukrainian refugees, opened a bank account for donations, and unofficially imposed sanctions on Russia.
+Following the Russian invasion of Ukraine, Moldova accepted Ukrainian refugees, opened a bank account for donations, and unofficially imposed sanctions on Russia.

-In response to the invasion, Moldova declared a 60-day state of emergency and fully closed its airspace for a week.
+Moldova also declared a 60-day state of emergency and fully closed its airspace for a week.

-The war has spilled over into Moldova on multiple occasions, though it is not a belligerent.
-Moldova is officially neutral.
+Although the war has spilled over into Moldova on multiple occasions, it is not a belligerent and is officially neutral.

-Some believe Russia will create a land corridor to Transnistria, or bring Transnistria into the war completely.
+Some believe Russia wants to create a land corridor to Transnistria, or bring Transnistria into the war completely.

 Background

 Transnistria conflict

 On 31 August 1989, the Supreme Soviet of the Moldavian SSR enacted two laws.
 One of them made Moldovan the official language, in lieu of Russian, the de facto official language of the Soviet Union.
 It also mentioned a linguistic Moldo–Romanian identity.
 The second law stipulated the return to the Latin Romanian alphabet.
 Moldovan language is the term used in the former Soviet Union for a virtually identical dialect of the Romanian language during 1940–1989.
 On 27 April 1990, the Supreme Soviet of the Moldavian SSR adopted the traditional tricolour (blue, yellow and red) flag with the Moldavian coat of arms and later changed in 1991 the national anthem to Deșteaptă-te, române!, the national anthem of Romania since 1990.
 Later in 1990, the words Soviet and Socialist were dropped and the name of the country was changed to "Republic of Moldova".

 These events, including the end of the Ceaușescu regime in neighboring Romania in December 1989 and the partial opening of the border between Romania and Moldova on 6 May 1990, led many in Transnistria and Moldova to believe that a union between Moldova and Romania was inevitable.
 This possibility caused fears among the Russian-speaking population that it would be excluded from most aspects of public life.
 From September 1989, there were strong scenes of protests in the region against the central government's ethnic policies.
 The protests developed into the formation of secessionist movements in Gagauzia and Transnistria, which initially sought autonomy within the Moldavian SSR, in order to retain Russian and Gagauz as official languages.
 As the nationalist-dominated Moldavian Supreme Soviet outlawed these initiatives, the Gagauz Republic and Transnistria declared independence from Moldova and announced their application to be reattached to the Soviet Union as independent federal republics.